 On March 18, 1943, 45-year-old author George G. Gorman was in federal court being tried for writing a work of fiction.

 Apparently, Gorman wrote a short story titled “The Red-Headed Widow and Her Borrowed Lovers” under the pseudonym of G. Jackson Gregory and then sold it to one of those “true” detective magazines.
-In other words, he claimed that his fictitious story was true, so he was charged with using the males to defraud.
+In other words, he claimed that his fictitious story was true, so he was charged with using the mails to defraud.

 During his trial, it was learned that Gorman had been the subject of a Ripley’s Believe It or Not oddity in the 1930s because he had not had a good night’s sleep in thirteen years.
 His lawyer, Abe Goldman, suggested to the judge that this could partially be responsible for the reason why Gorman wrote the fictitious story.